Ashley S. Hammond

 Live Animal Work

 I have in vivo hip joint mobility data for great apes, hylobatids, and Old and New World monkeys.
-Most of these data are for captive animals, but I have some free-ranging monkey data available.

 Picture